algobasket/Mobile-Recharge-Codeigniter/readme.rst

 ###################
-What is Mobile Recharge Codeigniter
+What is Mobile Recharge v 1.0(Build in Codeigniter)
 ###################

-Mobile Recharge Codeigniter is an Application is the script for online recharge system using thirdparty recharge apis like JOLO API , FreeRechargeAPI and many other .
+Mobile Recharge v1.0 is an Application for online recharge system using thirdparty recharge apis like JOLO API , FreeRechargeAPI and many other .

 *******************
 Release Information